mikkelme/Simula_SummerProject/README.md

          alt=""
          style="width:49%">
      <h5 align="left">
     Fig.15 - Stokes pressure max variance (left) and absolute Stokes normal flow on the interface (right), both as a function of CSF-width for various permeability.
-The complete data is available at...
+The complete data is available at data_Kappa_Κ1.../txt_files/{ps_radial_var.txt,us_nflow.txt} where the dots replace the value of the permeability in the folder name.
     </h5>
 </p>